Py-BOBYQA: Derivative-Free Optimizer for Bound-Constrained Minimization

 That is, Py-BOBYQA solves

-The upper and lower bounds on the variables are non-relaxable (i.e. Py-BOBYQA will never ask to evaluate a point outside the bounds).
+If provided, the constraints the variables are non-relaxable (i.e. Py-BOBYQA will never ask to evaluate a point outside the bounds), although the general \(x \in C\) constraint may be slightly violated from rounding errors.

 Full details of the Py-BOBYQA algorithm are given in our papers:

-Please cite [1] when using Py-BOBYQA for local optimization, and [1,2] when using Py-BOBYQA’s global optimization heuristic functionality.
+Please cite [1] when using Py-BOBYQA for local optimization, [1,2] when using Py-BOBYQA’s global optimization heuristic functionality, and [1,3] if using the general convex constraints \(x \in C\) functionality.

 If you are interested in solving least-squares minimization problems, you may wish to try DFO-LS, which has the same features as Py-BOBYQA (plus some more), and exploits the least-squares problem structure, so performs better on such problems.